shuftipro/Android-SDK/verification-with-rest-api/README.md

 ```

 ## Integration:
-See the sample project provided to learn the most common use.
-Make sure to build on real device.
+Take a look at the sample project and learn the most common use of the API.
+Make sure to build on a real device.
 ```
 import com.shufti.shuftipro.Shuftipro;
 import com.shufti.shuftipro.listeners.ShuftiVerifyListener;